Cotai Strip

 The Cotai Strip is an area known mostly for its hotel-casinos in the central portion of Cotai, Macau.
-The term was first coined by the Las Vegas Sands Corporation in reference to its construction of a strip.
+The term was coined by the Las Vegas Sands Corporation in reference to its construction of a strip.

 Cotai was the result of a major land reclamation project which joined the two islands of Coloane and Taipa and forms part of the Macau government's continuous efforts to expand the region's territory.
 The reclaimed land in Cotai has been mainly used for the development of casinos.

 Over the past few decades, the layout of the Cotai Strip has also slowly developed into a grid-like layout with major hotels and casinos, not directly connected to the 'strip' as opposed to Las Vegas Strip where the majority of major hotels and casinos have front access to the strip.

 Naming

 The United States Patent and Trademark Office granted Sheldon Adelson's Las Vegas Sands Corporation a trademark on the term Cotai Strip.
 The name 'Cotai' was formed by combining the first letters of the islands of Coloane and Taipa.